elfenlaid/tga/site/posts/elixir-tips-1.md

 ---
-date: 2020-02-28
+date: 2019-02-28
-title: 'Elixir Tips & Tricks # 1'
+title: 'Elixir Tips & Tricks: Part 1'
-subtitle: World?
 tags:
   - Elixir
 ---

 During my dwelling in Elixir I've gathered quite a few nifty tips and tricks.
-I'm writing them down for a personal cookbook, but I hope it will help someone to spark interest in a platform.
+I'm writing them down for a personal cookbook, but I hope it will help to spark interest in a platform.
 Here we go.

 ## Ecto Datetime Helpers

 Let's start with `Ecto`.
-Not so long ago I've discovered `Ecto`'s datetime [query api](https://hexdocs.pm/ecto/Ecto.Query.API.html).
+Not so long ago, I've discovered `Ecto`'s datetime [query api](https://hexdocs.pm/ecto/Ecto.Query.API.html).

 I'm talking about next functions: